cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 Cordova Plugin Camera Preview
 ====================

-Cordova plugin that allows camera interaction from HTML code for showing camera preview below or above the HTML.<br/>
+Cordova plugin that allows camera interaction from HTML ee for showing camera preview below or above the HTML.<br/>

 **March 4, 2017** - We are currently drastically improving the plugin for a v1.0.0 release, in the meantime the API may change slightly.
 Please use master until a new version is released.